seyonechithrananda/generative-neural-fingerprint/README.md

 # Graph Convolutional Networks for Learning Molecular Fingerprints
-Compilation of models created to learn from + generate molecular graphs using geometric deep learning.
+Compilation of models for grapb representation learning on molecular graphs for property prediction, QSAR modelling, and more.

 You can also check out the fork of the Graph Convolutional Policy Network [a link], a generative model for SMILES strings.  (https://github.com/seyonechithrananda/rl_graph_generation/tree/test)